BlackSpadeJack/python-guide/docs/writing/reading.rst

-Excellent code typically follows the guidelines outlined in :ref:`code_style`, and does its best to express a clear and concise intent to the reader.
+Excellent code typically follows the guidelines outlined in :ref:`代码风格`, and does its best to express a clear and concise intent to the reader.

 Included below is a list of recommended Python projects for